-- 28.24.1 A spin is an Autorotation performed on a steeply descending flight path following an aerodynamic stall.
+28.24.1 A spin is an Autorotation performed on a steeply descending flight path following an aerodynamic stall.
 Spins only appear on vertical downlines.

-- 5° 28.24.2 When the aircraft stalls, the aircraft must simultaneously move around all three flight axes:

 - a) the nose will pitch toward the ground;

 - b) the aircraft will yaw; and

 - c) the aircraft will roll.